A food allergy is an adverse immune system reaction to a particular kind of food.

-About 2% of US adults and 4–8% of US children suffer from food allergies.
+An estimated 11% of US adults and 8% of US children suffer from food allergies.
 The percentage of affected children has been on the rise according to the Centers for Disease Control and Prevention (CDC).

 Unfortunately, yes.
 This includes asthma, eczema, and other allergies.